Nextiva / Blog / Customer Experience

 How to Create an Omnichannel E-commerce Strategy

-1. Deeply understand your customers
+1. Research and understand your customer base

 2. Define clear and measurable goals